Viz4Wisdom/Viz4Wisdom.github.io/README.md

 # Viz4Wisdom
-Data Visualisation to grasp the where our data streams are channeled depending on the services we used
+Data Visualisation to grasp the where our data streams are channeled depending on the services we used.

 # First exploratory analysis
 You can find the data anlaysis conducted on the first data collected here :